 Professor Michael D. Goodman, Executive Director

-Dr. Michael Goodman is Executive Director of the PPC, Professor of Public Policy, and Acting Chair and Graduate Program Director of the Department of Public Policy.
+Dr. Michael Goodman is Executive Director of the PPC and Professor of Public Policy at the University of Massachusetts Dartmouth.
 Professor Goodman joined the faculty at UMass Dartmouth in 2009 after serving for eight years as the Director of Economic and Public Policy Research at the UMass Donahue Institute.

 An economic sociologist, Professor Goodman is a past president of the New England Economic Partnership, a nonprofit organization made up of leading regional analysts that produces semi-annual economic forecasts of the economic outlook for each of the six New England states.